X Modality Assisting RGBT Object Tracking: Introduction

-In summary, existing RGBT trackers still face several challenges.
-Firstly, there are difficulties in assessing the significance of target features present in both RGB images and infrared thermal images.
-Secondly, there exist challenges in efficiently exploring the correlations between different modalities of features.
-Lastly, existing tracking strategies lack flexibility.
-To handle these issues, we propose a novel X modality assisting network, termed as X-Net to reasonably adopt the interdependencies across multi-modalities.
-Specifically, X-Net aims to enhance tracking performance through three key improvements: pixel-level generation, feature-level interaction and decision-level refinement.
-As illustrated in Fig. 1, the discriminative trackers utilize a deep network to extract the deep features from both RGB and thermal images.
-These fused features are then fed into the classifier to predict the target’s position.
-The initial stage of X-Net involves generating pixel-level RGB and thermal images to obtain the X modality, which aggregates the significant complementary features of the source images.
-Following feature extraction and interaction, we perform prediction refinement after the classifier with the objective of enhancing tracking performance.
+In summary, contemporary RGBT tracking systems continue to face several pivotal challenges.
+Firstly, it remains difficult to ascertain the relative importance of target features across both RGB and infrared thermal imagery.
+Secondly, efficiently utilizing the inter-modal correlations among diverse feature types is challenging.
+Finally, existing tracking methods lack an effective mechanism for self-correction.
+To address these challenges, a novel multi-modal assisting network is proposed, termed as X-Net, which exploits the inter-dependencies between modalities.
+X-Net is designed to enhance tracking efficacy through three critical enhancements: pixel-level synthesis, feature-level fusion, and decision-level optimization.
+As shown in Fig. 1, the proposed network employs a deep architecture to extract rich features from RGB and thermal images, which are subsequently integrated for target position prediction.
+The initial phase of X-Net involves synthesizing pixel-level RGB and thermal images to create an X modality that amalgamates complementary features from the source images.
+Following feature extraction and fusion, the predictions post-classification are refined to reinforce tracking accuracy.